Zhoucheng133/netPlayer-Next/README.md

 # netPlayer Next版本

 Also available in English.
-Click [HERE](/documents/en.md) to see document of English version
+Click [HERE](/documents/en.md) to view the English version of the README

 ## 简介